-To Pre-certify or provide notice of an emergency admission, call the Utilization Management Department at your selected medical plan.
+To Pre-certify or provide notice of an emergency admission, contact Utilization Management at the selected Medical Plan Claims Administrator.

-Most certifications occur over the phone.
-Once a final decision is made, a notice of the number of Pre-certified days, if any, will be sent to the Physician, to the Plan Participant, to the Medical Plan Claims Administrator and to the facility.
+Most pre-certifications occur over the phone.
+Once a final decision is made, a notice of the number of Pre-certified days, if any, will be sent to the Physician, to the Plan Participant, and to the facility.
 Pre-certification is not required and therefore cannot be appealed.
 However, a pre-service claim can be filed for Prior Authorization as described in provision C. (Claims and Eligibility Procedures) described later in this Section.